 This hand basically means that you have nothing – not even a pair.
 This will be the hand you get most commonly.
 You’ll rarely win a hand with high card, unless you read the game and make a successful bluff

 If you’re just starting in poker, read the above guide a few times and commit it to memory.
-You could even get someone to test you on the different poker hands!
+You could even get someone to test you on the different hands!
 Alternatively, print out a poker hands chart and refer to it while you’re playing.

 Remember that all hands are relative though.
 This means, for example, that two pair might be incredibly strong in one hand, but might be very weak in the next.
 It all depends on the cards on the table, as well as the cards in your and other players’ hands.
 The more you play, the more you’ll begin to understand how strong your hand really is .
 We’ll look at whether your hand is a good one later in this page.